 How to paint aluminium window frames

-Painting aluminium window frames can add that welcome splash of colour to your exterior home, helping make it look crisp and clean.
+Painting aluminium window frames can add that welcome splash ofcolour to the exterior of your home, helping make it look crisp and clean.
 Not to mention it's cheaper and easier than replacement windows, with the vast range of colours available at The Paint Shed you are sure to find one you like.

 Now is just the perfect time of year for this quick and easy paint job – transform your windows before the temperatures begin to drop and the nights get shorter.
 Here are some expert tips for painting metal window frames.